 Directed by Wolfgang Petersen and written by David Benioff, the 2004 film Troy is a historical war drama that is loosely based on Homer’s ancient Greek poem, Iliad.
 The legend of Troy has often been a part of popular culture and is one of the most talked-about stories.
 The movie depicts the tale of a war that lasts for over ten years when the wife of King Menelaus of Sparta, Helen, elopes with Paris, a Trojan Prince.
 One of the biggest hits of all time, the Academy Award nominated film stars big names such as Brad Pitt, Orlando Bloom, Eric Bana, and Diane Kruger as Helen.

-Is Troy Based on a True Story?
+Is Troy a True Story?

 No, ‘Troy’ is not based on a true story.
 However, the film is based on the epic poem ‘The Iliad.’
 Interestingly, the jury is still out on the possibilities of ‘The Iliad’ being an authentic part of history.
 ‘The Iliad’ talks about men and Gods in close interaction with another making it belong to the realm of mythology and folklore rather than history.
 However, there might be some factors that could be rooted in reality or borrowed from actual events.

 Historians have revealed that Troy itself was at a very strategic site for trade and political purposes since it commanded the entrance to what is today called Dardanelles.
 It was common knowledge – whoever had Troy, would have control over the commercial route.
 Therefore, it is possible that the reasons for war were probably more practical rather than solely clashing over a woman.
 Being an epic poem, exaggeration is to be expected in terms of scale, events, and the personalities of the characters.
 A film based on the poem takes more creative liberty on the writer’s part.